-Preheat oven to 375℉/190℃.
+Preheat oven to 425℉/218℃.
 Line your muffin tin with 12 liners (or 9 tulip liners) and set aside.
 Chop one of the apples into small cubes, and shred the other one.
 Set aside.

 1 medium-sized Granny Smith apple*, 1 medium-sized Granny Smith apple*

-In a medium-sized bowl, add in flour, cinnamon, nutmeg, cloves, oats, salt, cornstarch, baking powder, and baking soda.
+In a medium-sized bowl, add in the dry ingredients.
 Using a spatula, mix until combined.
 Set aside.

-In another large bowl, whisk oil, eggs, milk, vanilla, sour cream, and brown sugar.
+In another large bowl, whisk in the wet ingredients; oil, eggs, milk, vanilla, sour cream, and brown sugar.
 Whisk until well combined.

 Add the dry into the wet and using a spatula, gently fold until a soft batter forms.